-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 </form>

-If you'd like to follow along with this example, you can directly copy the
+If you would like to follow along with this example, you can directly copy the

-form code from the
+<form> code from the

 Form component into your own project, or use the codebase and plug in your own serverless function, following the next section in the tutorial.